CurveDocs/curve-docs/docs/crvUSD/amm.md

 ### `A`
 !!! description "`AMM.A() -> uint256: view`"

-    Getter for A (amplicitation coefficient).
-The amplication defines the density of the liquidty and band size.
+    Getter for A (band width factor).
+This parameter defines the density of the liquidty and band size.
 The higher `A`, the smaller are the upper and lower prices of the bands an therefor the more leveraged the AMM within each band.
 The relative band size is $\frac{1}{A}$.

-    Returns: amplification coefficient (`uint256`).
+    Returns: band width factor (`uint256`).

     ??? quote "Source code"